What is DeleteFromQuery

 Allows you to override how the command is executed.

-For example, you can log the command text before execution, execute it manually, or wrap it in custom logic.
+For example, you can log the command text, execute it manually, or wrap it with your own custom logic.

 Executing